lmi-mikaroka/data-toolbox/Rmd/Data_dictionary_microorganismes_pathogenes.md

 # Introduction

-This report describes the data dictionary for the
+This report describes the data dictionary for the "pathogenic microorganisms" data.
-" small dried fish" data.
 The contents are taken from the following Google spreadsheets:

 * [List of colums for all tables](https://docs.google.com/spreadsheets/d/1rUXw_456qoHub6TAL5Hu4Tyl1i_u4gi-5Cl5xiALatI/edit#gid=850578440)
 * [List of colums for all columns](https://docs.google.com/spreadsheets/d/1rUXw_456qoHub6TAL5Hu4Tyl1i_u4gi-5Cl5xiALatI/edit?usp=sharing)